Cholesterol Calculator: Determine Your CVD Risk Factors

 Nevertheless, these are normal, borderline, and elevated total cholesterol values:

-- The normal level of total blood cholesterol should be below 200 mg/dL
+- The normal total blood cholesterol levels should be below 200 mg/dL.

-HDL is a type of cholesterol which is transmitted from other areas of the body into the liver to take part in metabolism and eliminate bile acids from our body.
+HDL is a type of cholesterol transmitted from other body areas into the liver to take part in metabolism and eliminate bile acids from our body.
 That’s why HDL cholesterol levels are the only type where higher levels are not only allowed but recommended.
 Women typically tend to have higher HDL concentrations than men.

 Maintaining LDL concentrations within the optimal range is vital for cardiovascular health.
-You can enter your total cholesterol, HDL, and triglycerides values into a LDL cholesterol calculator to determine your LDL values.
+You can enter your total cholesterol, HDL, and triglycerides values into an LDL cholesterol calculator to determine your LDL values.
+If you aren’t sure how to read the results, here’s a clarification:

 Triglycerides are not cholesterol, but elevated triglyceride levels may be an indication of a lipoprotein disorder.
 They are often accompanied by other diseases, like diabetes.

 Three indicators describe the risk of developing cardiovascular disease with a high level of precision.
-You can also use a cholesterol level calculator to get ratios of the above-mentioned values.
+You can use a cholesterol level calculator to get ratios of the values mentioned above.

 LDL to HDL Ratio

-- If the resulting value is above 5.0, this is considered an elevated ratio
+- The cholesterol ratio chart implies that If the resulting value is above 5.0, this is considered an elevated ratio.

 Triglycerides to HDL Ratio